yuguangli2010/Manuscripts/ACS_MeasurementScienceAu/README.md

-Supporting files for the following manuscripts.
+These are supporting files for our ACS Measurement Science Au manuscript (DOI: XXX)

 It requires the Metrod Autolab SDK files to run.